phac-nml/genomic_address_service/docs/overview.md

 >In hierarchical clustering, the cophenetic distance is commonly used to measure the dissimilarity between two objects before they are joined in a dendrogram.
 In that context, it is also defined as the height of the lowest common ancestor (LCA) from the surface of the tree.
 However, phylogenetic trees are usually non-ultrametric (e.g., nj), and the two child clades of a node may have different heights.
 Therefore, the cophenetic distance is instead defined as the patristic distance between the two tips.
 For ultrametric trees (e.g., upgma), this method’s result should match SciPy’s cophenet.

-We use this definition (height of lowest common ancestor) since this code is used for hierarchical clustering and produces ultrametric trees.
+We use this definition, dissimilarity at which two objects are first joined in a dendrogram, which for the ultrametric trees produced from hierarchical clustering, would correspond to the height in the tree where two objects first cluster (height of lowest common ancestor).

 [Patristic and Cophenetic definitions]: #patristic-and-cophenetic-definitions
 [scikit-bio-cophenet]: https://scikit.bio/docs/latest/generated/skbio.tree.TreeNode.cophenet.html